-Importers and exporters are constantly exposed to the dangerous biosecurity risk of the Khapra Beetle, a small oval-shaped insect that hitchhikes on cargo entering Australia, posing a serious threat to the natural environment.
+Importers and exporters are exposed to the dangerous biosecurity risk of the Khapra Beetle, a small oval-shaped insect that hitchhikes on cargo entering Australia, posing a serious threat to the natural environment.

 >>>>> FREE DOWNLOADABLE FACT SHEET AT THE END OF THE BLOG! <<<<<<